Minimum R\'enyi Entropy Portfolios: Robust -spacings estimator of

-In order to avoid to rely on assumptions on the shape of the returns' distribution, we are looking for a non-parametric estimator of $H_\alpha^{\text{exp}}$.
-There exists substantial research on non-parametric estimation of differential Shannon entropy, reviews of which can be found in \hyperref[Beirlant]{Beirlant et al.\ (1997)} and \hyperref[Schindler]{Hlavackova-Schindler et al.\ (2007)}.
+To avoid making assumptions about the portfolio return's distribution, we are looking for a non-parametric estimator of $H_\alpha^{\exp}(P)$.
+There exists substantial research on non-parametric estimation of Shannon entropy, reviews of which can be found in \hyperref[Beirlant]{Beirlant et al. (1997)}.

-A natural way of estimating entropy is the plug-in estimate where a density estimator $\widehat{f}$ is plugged into equation \eqref{exprenyiformula}.
-One could for example choose the well-known kernel estimator.
-However, kernel estimators are known to be very sensitive to the bandwidth parameter, which may make the Rényi optimal weights too sensitive to its value.\footnote{When applied to our empirical data in Section \ref{Section6Results}, the kernel estimator (with Gaussian kernel) achieves a worse trade-off between risk, return and turnover than the $m$-spacings estimator considered here, whatever the value of the bandwidth parameter.} Therefore, we here rely on a robust sample-spacings estimator of $H_\alpha^{\text{exp}}$.
-We adapt the Shannon entropy $m$-spacings estimator of \hyperref[Miller]{Learned-Miller and Fisher (1993)} (LMF), a ``consistent, rapidly converging and computationally efficient estimator of entropy which is robust to outliers."
+A natural way of estimating entropy is the plug-in estimate where a density estimator is plugged into the integral defining the entropy.
+One could for example choose the well-known Parzen (a.k.a. kernel) estimator.
+However, this estimator is known to be very sensitive to the bandwidth parameter, which can yield issues of stability for our portfolio optimization context.\footnote{When applied to our empirical data in Section \ref{Section5Empirical}, the Parzen estimator (with Gaussian kernel) achieves a worse risk-adjusted performance than the $m$-spacings estimator considered here for a wide range of values of the bandwidth parameter.} Instead, $m$-spacings estimation of entropy is more reliable: \hyperref[Wachowiak]{Wachowiak et al. (2005)} show that such estimators ``are robust and accurate, compare favorably to the popular Parzen window method for estimating entropies, and, in many cases, require fewer computations than Parzen methods.''
+Therefore, we rely on a robust $m$-spacings estimator of Rényi entropy that extends the Shannon entropy $m$-spacings estimator of \hyperref[Miller]{Learned-Miller and Fisher (1993)}, a ``consistent, rapidly converging and computationally efficient estimator of entropy which is robust to outliers."